What Are Two Key Elements in Deciding How to Collect Data for Marketing Research?

 Cons:

-✖ Time-consuming and expensive: Conducting surveys, interviews, or experiments requires significant time, effort, and financial resources.
+Time-consuming and expensive: Conducting surveys, interviews, or experiments requires a significant amount of time, effort, and financial resources.

 B. Understanding Secondary Data